Conversational UI

 Chat Context Operations

-Depending on the implementation, you can create this entity using a microflow that opens the page or using a datasource microflow on the page itself.
+Depending on the implementation, you can create this object using a microflow that opens the page or using a datasource microflow on the page itself.
 The following are the operations in the toolbox for creating the ChatContext:

 • New Chat with Existing Config creates a new ChatContext and sets a given ProviderConfig to active.